 Assessing Your Risk in Google’s Mobile-First Index

-If a client’s site does not perform well on a mobile browser, this is a problem.
+If a client’s site does not perform well on a mobile browser, then this is a problem.
 The mobile experience is how we serve connected consumers.
 If there is any issue, then it’s our job as the SEO expert to discuss this risk with our clients.

-If a client has a mobile-friendly site, it’s our job to evaluate if the mobile site contains the same content as served on the desktop.
+If a client has a mobile-friendly site, then it’s our job to evaluate if the mobile site contains the same content as served on the desktop.
 If the content is different, then the client is at risk.